glenjarvis/ansible-hands-on/src/example_04/README.txt

-You should be able to ping your "webservers" (the host that you previously configured).
-Just run this command from the this directory.
+You should now be able to execute commands on all your "webservers" at once (in our example, it will just be the host.
+This command will upgrade the Operating System packages for all of your machines.

-Remember, you'll need to have ansible installed in your Python environment.
-This can be done by "pip install ansible==1.6.3"

-Here is the command that should ping your webservers:
+Here is the command that should ping your webservers.
+Just run this command from this directory:

-    ansible -m ping webservers
+ansible webservers -a 'sudo yum update -y'

 To get more verbose output, use the `-v` (verbose) option, which can be specified multiple times.

 Try:

-    ansible -vv -m ping webservers
+    ansible webservers -vv -a 'sudo yum update -y'

 or:

-    ansible -vvv -m ping webservers
+    ansible webservers -vvv -a 'sudo yum update -y'